 The Structural Strength Method

-The Structural Strength Method is a training philosophy built on a simple truth.
+The Structural Strength Method is a training philosophy built on a simple truth: strength follows structure.

 The Core Principle